React-ChatBotify/rag-api/README.md

     *   `LLM_API_KEY`: Your OpenAI API key (if using OpenAI).
 (Note: The original template used `GEMINI_API_KEY` and `OPENAI_API_KEY`.
 This should be updated or clarified based on which keys are actively used by the proxy part).
     *   `OPENAI_API_KEY`: Your OpenAI API key.
     *   `GEMINI_API_KEY`: Your Google Gemini API key.
-    *   `RAG_API_KEY`: A secure API key you define for authenticating RAG management endpoints.
+    *   `RAG_MANAGEMENT_API_KEY`: A secure API key you define for authenticating RAG management endpoints.
     *   `CHROMA_URL`: The URL for the ChromaDB instance.
 If using the provided `docker-compose.yml`, this will typically be `http://chromadb:8000`.
     *   `EMBEDDING_MODEL_NAME`: The name of the sentence transformer model to use for embeddings (e.g., `Xenova/all-MiniLM-L6-v2`).
 This model will be downloaded on first use.